Specctr/specctrPsHtml/README.md

 - Extension Builder 3 (EB3)

 Supported platforms:
-- Photoshop version: Photoshop CC
+- Photoshop version: Photoshop CC Versions
 - OS support: Mac and Win.

 For more understanding of UI: